PaloAltoNetworks/KIEMPossible/README.md

 - `KIEMPossible_darwin [command] [options]` - Run MacOS version, command is the provider name
 - `KIEMPossible [command] [options]` - Run Linux version, command is the provider name
 - `--help or [command] --help` - Help menu for the binary and the individual commands
+- The concurrency limits for AWS and Azure are dynamic (based on CPU), and static for GCP (due to rate limit) - these can be overrided by setting the `KIEMPOSSIBLE_LOG_CONCURRENCY` environment variable.
+- Log ingestion is set by default to look back 7 days - this can be overridden by setting the `KIEMPOSSIBLE_LOG_DAYS` environment variable.
+- GCP page size for API requesets to Logging API is set at 1,000,000 by default - this can be overridden by setting the `KIEMPOSSIBLE_GCP_PAGE_SIZE` environment variable.

 ## Requirements
 #### AWS
 - Name of the target cluster
 - Environment variables containing credentials (`AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_SESSION_TOKEN`.
 The region will be set to `us-east-1` by default unless `AWS_REGION` variable is set)
-- Permissions to get EKS credentials (within the cluster the needed permissions are get on Roles, ClusterRoles, RoleBindings, ClusterRoleBindings and Namespaces)
+- Permissions to get EKS credentials (within the cluster permissions to get Roles, ClusterRoles, RoleBindings, ClusterRoleBindings and Namespaces are required)
 - Audit logging configured for the cluster (`EKS->Cluster->Observability->Manage Logging->Audit`) and permissions to retrieve the logs

 #### AZURE